BrownCoderAyush/AuthService/README.md

 - Once you've added your db config as listed above, go to the src folder from your terminal and execute `npx sequelize db:create` and then execute `npx sequelize db:migrate`

+## Seeding files
+- to seed the data for seeding files in your MySQL db run following commands sequentially .
+     `npx sequelize-cli db:seed --seed 20221228174339-add-roles.js`\